-The good news is that a couple of licks of a paw or treated ground is not going to cause serious problems.
+The good news is that a couple of licks of a paw or treated ground will not cause serious problems.
 The primary concern will be possible self-limiting drooling, vomiting, or diarrhea.

 The more concerning situation is when the ice melt bag is left in a spot where a pet has easy access and can eat a larger amount.
-Larger ingestions of sodium chloride, potassium chloride and/or magnesium chloride can lead to more significant vomiting and diarrhea, dehydration, and electrolyte abnormalities.
-Large ingestions of calcium chloride may lead to ulcerations in a pet’s mouth and stomach which can be painful, causing pets not wanting to eat or drink.
+Larger ingestions of sodium chloride, potassium chloride, and/or magnesium chloride can lead to more significant vomiting and diarrhea, dehydration, and electrolyte abnormalities.
+Ingesting large amounts of calcium chloride may lead to ulcerations in a pet’s mouth and stomach, which can be painful, causing pets not to want to eat or drink.

 Any patient who may have ingested more than a casual lick of an ice melt, is displaying more than mild vomiting, or showing any neurological signs should be seen by your clinic immediately.

 Upon presentation, it’s important to treat patients by:

 Managing any vomiting with an antiemetic to prevent further loss of fluids and aspiration